gvwilson/thirdbit/src/fiction/cloudherd/index.md

 where the squirrels had already torn the tents to pieces.
 "Me too."

-*Earlier that day...*
+*Earlier that day…*

-Noxy and Sensy volunteered to collect spiderwebs that morning---or rather, Noxy volunteered them both and Sensy went along with it like always.
+Noxy and Sensy volunteered to collect spiderwebs that morning—or rather, Noxy volunteered them both and Sensy went along with it like always.
 Winter had finally turned to spring: stubborn crusts of snow still lurked in the shadows of the twisted mountain pines,